 I could not understand why Sofia had such a terrible reputation, all the other women would say terrible things about her.
 I was never courageous or old enough to become her friend but believe me when I tell you that I was deadly in love with her.
 One night I was dreaming about her and lightning hit me.
 Eros sent one of his magnificent emissaries to tell me that I had to wash my bed sheets before my mother found the solution that made me such a happy man.
 Eros’s messenger said “wipe that grin of your face”

 From that moment on every time that I wanted to draw something, I had to abstain from drawing anything related to that experience that Sofia triggered.
 On close scrutiny it was revealed that Sofia had the same effect on a lot of men and that was the reason why the other women disliked her.
 My imagination has granted me more pleasure than reality, as a matter of fact reality is a drag.
 I could transport myself to places that no one could visit, because they existed only in my head.
 I could make love to any woman I wanted and if I were given the opportunity I would have thanked them for providing the visuals.

 Sofia was not the controversial, irreverent and borderline obnoxious woman that the women in my neighborhood said she was.
-They were jealous, envious and that made them say the thing they said.
-All throughout my life I had to defend myself and explain why would I create the things that I created.
+They were jealous, envious and that made them say the things they said.
+All throughout my life I had to defend myself and explain why would I create the things I created.
 It was as if they had the right to tell me which dreams I could paint.
 No one would listen when I told them that I had no control over the things that I dreamed about.
-They would accuse me and denied me the right to defend myself.
+They would accuse me and deny me the right to defend myself.
 I wanted to write a book about Sofia but it would never go beyond the shelves of a pornographic book store.
-Such a beautifully and innocent experience cannot be related to anyone because society says so.
+Such a beautiful and innocent experience cannot be related to anyone because society says so.